Mergifyio/mergify/doc/source/configuration.rst

        ``no-mergify``.
    * - ``merge_strategy``
      - :ref:`Merge Strategy`
-     - The method to use to merge pull requests
+     - The method to use to merge pull requests.

-.. _merge_strategy:
+.. _merge strategy:

 Merge Strategy
 ==============